![]() Streets beginning with A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Search the site |

 ∫ Upper Roedale Road | Former name of Hertford Road. | |

 † Upper Russell Street | Built 1780s; 36 houses in 1822.
 It ran south from Western Road past Farm Yard.
 A continuation at right angles running west towards the north-east corner of Russell Square was built in 1810s.
-Lost in the Churchill Square development.
-No properties listed in Ke1966.
-Blucher Place and Waterloo Place ran off to the west. | Ba1822–Ke1966 image |
+It was renumbered in 1872 and was lost in the Churchill Square development and no properties were listed in Ke1966.
+Blucher Place and Waterloo Place were off to the west.
+T ph †15, The Good Intent (formerly 1-2) opened in 1839 and closed in 1926.
+The photograph shows it c1910. ph †29, The Fountain was here from 1839 until around the Second World War. ph †53, The White Hart (formerly 38) was here from the 1820s until 1926. |

-Upper St James's Street ¶ East Cliff conservation area. |
+Upper St James's Street BN2 1JF, 1JZ, 1LN East Cliff conservation area. |

 [1839] Br1845— 1ESRO DB/D/27/250 2ESRO DB/D/27/226 3Wetton & Jarvis map |